-Biodiversity thrives in the Lake Albert region of Uganda.
-Stretching over 160 kilometers long, in these waters hippopotamuses bathe, Uganda kob antelopes drink, and Nile crocodiles lurk.
-It is here that Agenonga Robert grew up and developed a deep connection to both his local community and the surrounding natural world.
+Life thrives in the Lake Albert region of Uganda.
+Stretching over 160 kilometers long, in these waters, hippopotamuses bathe, Uganda kob antelopes drink, Nile crocodiles lurk, and four species of endangered African pangolins roam.
+Here, Agenonga Robert grew up and developed a deep connection to his local community and the surrounding natural world.

-These lands also do not have the necessary protections in place because the local government’s authority has been giving heavy salaries to administrators, leaving on-the-ground conservation and regulation severely weakened.
-Furthermore, residents are often misled as to the full consequences when signing their land over to industries.
-The Ugandan government has been inconsistent in its priorities.
+These lands also do not have the necessary protections because the local government’s authority has been giving heavy salaries to administrators, leaving on-the-ground conservation and regulation severely weakened.
+Furthermore, residents are often misled about the full consequences when signing their land over to industries.
+Robert notes,

-Despite its rich prevalence of biodiversity, conservation work in places like Lake Albert region do not often receive proper media attention.
-But this work is essential.
-For smaller community-led organizations, like the Ngetha Media Association for Peace, even small dollar donations can make a world of difference.
+Despite this rich prevalence of biodiversity, conservation work in places like the Lake Albert region does not often receive proper media attention.
+For smaller community-led organizations, like the Ngetha Media Association for Peace, even small-dollar donations can make a world of difference.

 Funding goes directly to support on-the-ground conservation efforts rather than overhead or extraneous administrative costs.
 Robert is optimistic despite recent lapses in funding due to the pandemic and an often-unsupportive government.
 He says,Support Pangolin Conservation